-The dealers room was small, but not small enough, as there were c. three dealers selling weapons (!).
+The dealers' room was small, but not small enough, as there were three dealers selling weapons (!).
 Mark Stevens and the SF & Mystery Bookshop did okay, as the sole purveyor of books in the room, but most dealers did poorly.
-Perhaps half will return next year, and those who do will get a discount off the table rate.
-My 'trib to the dealers room came on Sunday, with the purchase of a $65 doumbek (hand-drum).
+My 'trib to the dealers came on Sunday, with the purchase of a $65 doumbek (hand-drum).
 Now I have something to pound besides my steering wheel! :)

 The art show was also small, but of good quality, and art sales were at least $800, not including the two pieces I was interested in and didn't have a chance to go back and look for on Sunday. :(

 The hotel staff were among the nicest and most polite I've ever encountered -- and keep in mind that Antares came nowhere near meeting its room-block commitment, so they really had no huge reason to welcome us.....on Friday, anyway.
 My, how things change: